Day before FIFA World Cup, Qatar faces overcrowding troubles – KION546

 “We’re sad to leave because it’s too early,” he added.
 “There’s nothing we can do.”

-Qatar’s Supreme Committee for Delivery and Legacy, which oversees the World Cup, did not immediately respond to questions about the fan zone turning away crowds Saturday night.
+Qatar’s Supreme Committee for Delivery and Legacy, which oversees the World Cup, said in a statement to The Associated Press it was “absolutely delighted” with the opening of the Fan Zone.

+“The event reached its capacity of 40,000 people, … a sign of its success and popularity,” the committee said.

 Qatar, home to 3 million people, will see its population swell as the tournament begins.
 It has spent over $200 billion for improvements across this energy-rich country slightly larger than Jamaica.